-Except for our made to measure curtains and blinds we do not manufacture any of our own products.
-We source the majority of the products which we sell from UK suppliers, although most of them are manufactured in the Far East.
+Except for our made to measure curtains and blinds and our Sunflex blind and curtain poles, we do not manufacture any of our own products.
+We source the majority of the products that we sell from UK suppliers, although most of them are manufactured overseas, and in particular in the Far East.
 Food products in our coffee shop are manufactured in the UK but sourced worldwide.

-We outsource some of our support services, including delivery of stock to stores, deliveries to customers, and some service activities such as IT services, store refits, maintenance and cleaning.
+We partner with third-party providers for stock distribution, including deliveries to stores and customers.
+We also outsource various service activities such as certain IT services, store refit work, maintenance, and cleaning.